-Children under the age of 3 explore their world through their senses so sensory based activities help your 18 month old interpret the world around them.
+Children under the age of 3 explore their world through their senses so sensory-based activities help your 18 month old interpret the world around them.

 Audio games are one way of developing your toddlers listening skills.
 For example, you can play animal sounds and teach your 18 month old to recognise them and copy the sound.

-You can also mimic everyday noises such as cars "brum brum!", clocks "tick tock!" and microwaves "ping!".
+You can also mimic everyday noises such as cars “Brum Brum!”, clocks “tick-tock!” and microwaves “ping!”.

 Benefits & Skills Learnt?
 These audio games will teach your toddler sound object association and sound recall.

-A toddler can now start to differentiate between the feel of things and learning the words to describe them such as soft, hard, prickly, hot and cold.
+A toddler can now start to differentiate between the feel of things and learn the words to describe them such as soft, hard, prickly, hot and cold.
 This is an essential sense to develop especially for safety reasons when your child needs to understand the concept of hot being dangerous.

-Having pieces of fabric or items of different textures in a box can be fun way of teaching about the difference in textures too.
+Having pieces of fabric or items of different textures in a box can be a fun way of teaching about the difference in textures too.
 A soft furry piece of material or a feather that you can hold up to your face is soft.
 A piece of wood is hard and a brush, for example, is prickly.

 Benefits & Skills Learnt?
 Your toddler will learn new vocabulary to describe the world around them and will learn what is safe and what is not and where to be cautious or embrace.

-When it comes to the sense of smell, there are a few ideas that you can implement to help your toddlers sensory development along.
+When it comes to the sense of smell, there are a few ideas that you can implement to help your toddler’s sensory development along.

 There are scratch and sniff books available that are ideal for this.
-However, there are plenty of opportunities during the daily routine to encourage identification of different smells, whether it be when you are cooking, out for a walk or having a bath and smelling the soap and lotions.
+However, there are plenty of opportunities during the daily routine to encourage the identification of different smells, whether it be when you are cooking, out for a walk or having a bath and smelling the soap and lotions.

 Benefits & Skills Learnt?
 Encouraging your toddler to explore the world around by being aware of the smells around then develops object smell association.